-While you should be worried about poor user experience due to slow loads (we talk about this in our piece on conversion rate optimization), another concern is that Google might decide your website is underperforming if it’s too slow and hit you where it hurts — search engine results.
+While you should be worried about poor user experience due to slow loads, another concern is that Google might decide your website is underperforming if it’s too slow and hit you where it hurts — search engine results.

 The average load time for a webpage is 8.66 seconds, which is longer than many visitors want to wait.
 That might make Google’s goal of an internet-wide two-second load time seem impossible, but the search engine is serious about it and you should be, too.

 With more people accessing the internet via mobile devices than desktops or laptops, Google has switched to emphasizing a website’s mobile version load speed in its algorithms.
 In January 2018, the company announced its “speed update,” which went into effect in July and rewards faster loading websites with better search rankings.